homeall/dhcphelper/README.md

 Connection to 127.0.0.1 port 67 [udp/bootps] succeeded!
 ```

-:diamonds: On the status column of the docker, you will notice the `healthy` word.
+:hearts: On the status column of the docker, you will notice the `healthy` word.
 This is telling you that docker is running [healtcheck](https://scoutapm.com/blog/how-to-use-docker-healthcheck) itself in order to make sure it is working properly.
 Please test yourself using the following command:

 ```
 $ docker inspect --format "{{json .State.Health }}" dhcp | jq